-Mark Hendrick: To ask the Secretary of State for Defence, how much his Department has spent on maintaining Fulwood Barracks in the last five years.
+Mark Hendrick: To ask the Chancellor of the Exchequer, how much the Government has spent on affordable housing in the last (a) year and (b) five years.